Opening your campaign export file in Excel results in a what appears to be corrupted or incorrect characters appearing.

 - Select Delimited and File origin Unicode (UTF-8), click Next

 - Select Comma and check the preview below for any issues with the display of the experience data.

-- If you're happy with the display you can either create a new sheet or import into the current, complete the wizard.
+- You can either create a new sheet or import into the current, complete the wizard.